 “Fundamentally, we believe the creative pitch is commercially toxic and is a tradition the marketing profession can do without.
 Commercially toxic may sound a little over the top but here are some of the potential hidden consequences of the creative pitch that can have a negative impact on a business, post decision.”

-Read about the consequences (and about Tom’s preferred method for buying design) over on the Design Business Association website.
+Read about the consequences (and about Tom’s preferred method for buying design) over on Design Week.

 Joe Rinaldi, VP of business development at Happy Cog, wrote an excellent article aimed at design clients about how spec work doesn’t just threaten the design businesses that take part, it threatens the clients’ companies and their projects, too.